Fuel guide

 Can your car use E10?

-Most petrol vehicles manufactured from 2005 onwards are approved for E10, including popular brands like Toyota, Mazda, Hyundai, Kia, Ford and Holden.
-Check your owner's manual, the sticker inside your fuel filler flap, or the Federal Government's E10 compatibility website.
-Vehicles that should avoid E10 include models built before 2005, some European imports (older BMW, Mercedes, VW), many motorcycles and boats, and small engines like mowers and generators.
-E10 also absorbs moisture from the air — avoid storing E10 in a vehicle or equipment that sits idle for months.
+Most petrol vehicles manufactured from 2005 onwards are approved for E10, including many Toyota, Mazda, Hyundai, Kia, Ford and Holden models.
+Check your owner's manual, the sticker inside your fuel filler flap, or the Federal Government's E10 compatibility guidance.
+Vehicles that should avoid E10 include models built before 2005, some European imports, many motorcycles and boats, and small engines like mowers and generators.
+E10 also absorbs moisture from the air, so avoid storing it in a vehicle or equipment that sits idle for months.

 When to choose E10 vs U91

-Choose E10 when: your car is confirmed E10-compatible, the price gap is 4c/L or more, you drive regularly (no long fuel storage periods), and you want a partially renewable fuel option.
+Choose E10 when: your car is confirmed E10-compatible, the price gap is 4c/L or more, you drive regularly, and you want a partially renewable fuel option.
+E10 makes the most sense for daily drivers who empty the tank regularly and can consistently find a meaningful discount.

-Stick with U91 when: your vehicle is not approved for ethanol blends, the price gap is less than 3c/L, you're filling a car or equipment that sits unused for weeks or months, or your manufacturer specifically recommends non-ethanol fuel.
+Stick with U91 when: your vehicle is not approved for ethanol blends, the price gap is less than 3c/L, you are filling a car or equipment that sits unused for weeks or months, or your manufacturer specifically recommends non-ethanol fuel.

 Compare live prices